aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-via-vba/_index.md

 1. Associate the references with the VBA project.
 1. Save the presentation.

-This Java code shows you how to add a VBA macro from scratch to a presentation:
+This PHP code shows you how to add a VBA macro from scratch to a presentation:

 ```php
   // Creates an instance of the presentation class